Religion in Singapore: Mata Amritanandamayi Math

 The Mata Amritanandamayi Math is a new Hindu movement established in 1981 by Indian guru Mātā Amritānandamayī Devī, popularly referred to by her followers as "Amma", or by the media as the "hugging saint".
 Singapore was the destination of her first trip out of India in 1987 and since then, she has made frequent visits to the city-state, often attracting tens of thousands to darshan events in recent years.
 The Amriteswari Society was registered in Singapore in 1993 and is located at Hindoo Road in Little India.

 Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints first began holding meetings in 1963 with a handful of followers that were living in Singapore in 1963.
-Church membership grew to about 100 in 1970 when the government began restricting proselytization and visas for missionaries.
+Church membership grew to about 100 in 1970 when the government began restricting proselytisation and visas for missionaries.
 In 1974, the church created the Singapore Mission, with G. Carlos Smith as the mission president.
 By January 1980, Singapore was opened to full-time missionaries.
 As of 2021, the church claims about 3,400 members in the country and operates three chapels in Bukit Timah, Pasir Panjang, and Sengkang.
 In August 1992, Jon Huntsman Jr., a Latter-day Saint was appointed as the United States Ambassador to Singapore.
 He served less than a year and left in June 1993.
 21 Latter-day Saint missionaries have reportedly been sent out from Singapore to 15 countries.
+On 4 April 2021 at the 191st Annual General Conference, Church President Russell M. Nelson announced plans to construct a temple in Singapore.
+The Singapore Temple will be located on Pasir Panjang road.